HIV Symptoms that are Shared with Other Conditions

 SUMMARY

 HIV Symptoms are not specific and are seen in other conditions.
 It’s important to remember that the presence of these symptoms alone does not confirm an HIV infection.
-The only way to correctly diagnose HIV is through specific laboratory tests that detect the presence of the virus or its antibodies in the body.
+The only way to correctly diagnose HIV is through specific laboratory tests.
+These tests detect the presence of the virus or its antibodies in the body.